bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_InSituTestPumping/Documentation.md

-Properties for in-situ pumping tests
+Properties for the results of in-situ pumping tests in soil or rock.